BIO5/BIOSA Student Industry Networking Event

 Q: How should I prepare for the event?

-Prepare an elevator pitch to talk about your relevant past experience (internships, jobs, course work).
-Helpful resources can be found at the UA Career Resource Library Networking link and other sites online.
-For a sampling of relevant questions click here.
+Prepare an "elevator pitch" to talk about your relevant past experience (internships, jobs, course work).
+Helpful resources can be found at the UA Career Resource Library > Networking link and other sites online.
+For a sampling of helpful questions click here.

 Q: Do we submit our resumes before the event, bring them with us, or is this just an informal gathering?